-Approval: Executive Board Level: Public Writer: Chris Nicholls Review Frequency: Three years Next Review: December 2024 This Policy Approval Dated: December 2021
+Level: Public Review Frequency: Three years This Policy Approval Dated: January 2025

-1. Introduction
+I. Introduction

-- 1.1.
-Good behaviour empowers everyone to make the most of their time at Wellington College; it smooths the path to good relationships with others; it supports the development of self-confidence and maturity; it allows learning of all types to take place in a positive and friendly atmosphere. - 1.2.
-In line with our Values and identity, we give guidance regarding acceptable and non-acceptable behaviour, which is reinforced with kindness and firmness in equal measure; we recognise and reward good behaviour. - 1.3.
-When promoting good behaviour, it is important to treat each student as an individual within the framework of the School Rules.
+- a) Good behaviour empowers everyone to make the most of their time at WCIB College; it smooths the path to good relationships with others; it supports the development of self-confidence and maturity; it allows learning of all types to take place in a positive and friendly atmosphere. - b) In line with our Values and identity, we give clear information regarding acceptable and non-acceptable behaviour, which is reinforced with kindness and firmness; we recognise and reward good behaviour. - c) When promoting good behaviour, it is important to treat each student as an individual within the framework of the School Rules.
 Students of different ages and at different levels of development will respond to different strategies.
-Different strategies may be used according to circumstances. - 1.4.
-All staff have a shared responsibility to promote, manage and encourage high standards of behaviour. - 1.5.
-The principles of restorative practice influence our approach to behaviour management, such that, if misbehaviour leading to harm is encountered: - 1.5.1 Punishment is not uppermost in the mind of the teacher. - 1.5.2 Revenge is unacceptable for either adults or students. - 1.5.3 The person/people who have caused harm and the person/people who have been harmed talk reflectively together about the incident of harm, guided by a teacher. - 1.5.4 Desired outcomes are: - 1.5.4.1 End of suffering for those who have been harmed - 1.5.4.2 No further harming (ie behaviour/attitude change) from the harmer. - 1.5.5 Restorative Practice holds that the best way to deal with a problem or incident is to bring those involved, and affected, together (if possible) to discuss what has happened and how people have been affected.
+Circumstance can and should affect a teacher's strategy decisions. - d) All staff have a shared responsibility to promote, manage and encourage high standards of behaviour. - e) The principles of restorative practice influence our approach to behaviour management, such that, if misbehaviour leading to harm is encountered: - i.
+Punishment is not uppermost in the mind of the teacher. - ii.
+Revenge is unacceptable for either adults or students. - iii.
+The person/people who have caused harm and the person/people who have been harmed talk reflectively together about the incident of harm, guided by a teacher. - iv.
+Desired outcomes are: - I. End of suffering for those who have been harmed - 2.
+No further harming (ie behaviour/attitude change) from the harmer. - v.
+Restorative Practice holds that the best way to deal with a problem or incident is to bring those involved, and affected, together (if possible) to discuss what has happened and how people have been affected.
 The next task is to help people to take responsibility for their misdeeds and bad decisions and decide on a way in which the harm might be repaired. - 2.
-The following are our basic behaviour principles. - I.I.
-Respect your own and other people's property - 1.2.
-Listen carefully and politely, do your best and play fair
+The following are our basic behaviour principles. - a) Respect your own and other people's property - b) Listen carefully and politely, do your best and play fair

-- 1.3.
-Treat others as you would like to be treated, or better - I.4.
-Be honest but not hurtful - 1.5.
-Be aware of others and be well-mannered towards them - 1.6.
-Be positive, constructive, motivated, kind and proactive. - 3.
-Good manners are very important.
-All students and adults are expected to behave with respect and courtesy to others.
-At lunchtimes, we ensure that good table manners are learned and used.
+- c) Treat others as you would like to be treated, or better - d) Be honest but not hurtful - e) Be aware of others and be well-mannered towards them - f) Be positive, constructive, motivated, kind and proactive.

-4. School Rules
+3. School Rules